📋 REGULATORY ANALYSIS Real executive order - Official sources | v45.3 Presidential-Grade

 Coordinate with NIST

 Participate in AI RMF 2.0 public comment process.
 Industry input shapes final standards.
-Deadline: March 15.
+Monitor NIST Federal Register notices for deadlines.

 3